-- 7.26 The Primarily Industrial Areas represent the main industrial estates and business parks in the Borough.

-These areas contain the Employment Allocations identified in policy MN2 and other land that is suitable for new employment development. - 7.27 Sefton has the smallest amount of designated employment land of any Greater Merseyside authority, and it is therefore important to protect the 'Primarily Industrial Areas' for employment uses.
+- 7.29 The Existing Employment Areas represent the main industrial estates and business parks in the Borough.
+These areas contain the Employment Allocations identified in policy MN2 and other land that is suitable for new employment development. - 7.30 Sefton has the smallest amount of designated employment land of any Greater Merseyside authority, and it is therefore important to protect the 'Existing Employment Areas' for employment uses.
 This will ensure that sufficient land is available to support local businesses and to attract new investment into the Borough.

-ED3 PRIMARILY INDUSTRIAL AREAS
+ED3 EXISTING EMPLOYMENT AREAS

-- 1. The Primarily Industrial Areas are suitable for the following uses: - Office and light industrial (class B1) - General Industrial (class B2) - Storage and distribution (class B8) - 2.
-Other uses will only be permitted where they: - · are small scale or ancillary to the above uses, or - maximise job outputs and are compatible with the character and function of the area and with adjacent uses. - 3.
-Development within the Primarily Industrial Areas must not: - · Significantly harm the amenity of any nearby residents, and - Significantly harm the general environment.
+1. The Existing Employment Areas as shown on the Policies Map are suitable for the following uses:

+- a.
+Office and light industrial (class B1) - b.
+General Industrial (class B2) - c.
+Storage and distribution (class B8) - 2.
+Other uses will only be permitted where: - a.
+They are small scale or ancillary to the above uses, and would not prejudice the operation of Class B1, B2, or B8 uses within the Existing Employment Area, or - b.
+The land/premises are currently vacant and have been continuously and actively marketed for B1, B2 or B8 uses for at least 12 months (starting from the date the site became vacant) at a reasonable market rate (i.e. rent or capital values) and it has been demonstrated in a formal marketing report that there is no reasonable prospect of the site being used for employment use, or - c.
+There would be a significant community benefit that would outweigh the loss of the employment land/premises. - 3.
+Development within the Existing Employment Areas must not: - a.
+Significantly harm the amenity of any nearby residents, and - b.
+Significantly harm the general environment.

-• MN2 Housing, Employment, and Mixed Use Allocations
+MN2 Housing, Employment, and Mixed Use Allocations

-7.28 This policy seeks to retain land for employment uses, and to restrict non-employment uses, within identified Primarily Industrial Areas.
+7.31 This policy seeks to retain land for employment uses, and to restrict non-employment uses, within identified Existing Employment Areas.
 These areas comprise the main established industrial estates and business parks in the Borough and are an important resource for local businesses.
 Given Sefton's relatively short supply of employment land, the retention of these areas for employment purposes is important.
 New office and light industrial (Class B1), general Industrial (Class B2), and storage and distribution (Class B8) uses are acceptable in principle in these areas.
+When marketing a site both the marketing process and the outcome must be demonstrated to the satisfaction of the Council.
 Other uses may be permitted where they meet the policy requirements set out above.